alire-project/alire/doc/catalog-format-spec.md

    ```

  - `gpr-externals`: optional table, giving a mapping from the name of external
-   variables in the project files to sets of possible values (as array of
+   variables in the `.gpr` project files to sets of possible values (as array of
    strings), or an empty string if this set is infinite.
 For instance:

    ```toml